on this page

 We’ll check back with you if they’ve been in hospital for more than 12 weeks.

-If you don’t provide care for the person while they are in hospital, you can use your respite days.
+If you don’t provide care for the person while they are in hospital, you can use your respite days to keep getting your payment.

-If the person getting care goes into hospital and they’re 16 years or over
+If the person getting care goes into hospital and they’re 16 years or older

 Tell us if the person getting care is in hospital for more than 63 days in a year.
 We may be able to still pay you by using some of your respite days.